 The message says speech data will be sent to Apple.
 This is not accurate.
 TranscriptPad performs all processing locally and does not send your data to Apple or any third party.

 If you tap or click Don’t Allow, syncing will fail, and you’ll see an alert stating that TranscriptPad doesn’t have permission to use Speech Recognition.
+You will need to go to Settings and turn on Speech Recognition.

 Turn on Speech Recognition in Settings